Series > Questions & Answers

 Scott Hoezee

-And you know, we think of Psalm 46:2, you know, about how we have to keep our faith even though the nations rage; though the mountains fall into the heart of the sea; even though everything is shaken; that Psalm, I think, was probably the most preached on psalm after 9/11 in 2001, after the terrorist attacks in New York and Washington DC; so many pastors preached on Psalm 46, that we keep our eyes on God, our Rock, our Refuge, the One who is stable when everything else around us is not stable.
+And you know, we think of Psalm 46:2, you know, about how we have to keep our faith even though the nations rage; though the mountains fall into the heart of the sea; even though everything is shaken; that psalm, I think, was probably the most preached on psalm after 9/11 in 2001, after the terrorist attacks in New York and Washington DC; so many pastors preached on Psalm 46, that we keep our eyes on God, our Rock, our Refuge, the One who is stable when everything else around us is not stable.
 And how do we focus on that, Darrell?
 How do we discern God’s desire for us?
 How do we…as the third listener said…how do we keep focused that Jesus is on the throne?
 I think, Darrell, this is where spiritual practices come in: The disciplines of devotions, of scripture reading, of scripture study, of prayer; maybe of fasting.
 We need to do what we can to keep ourselves in the Word.
 Here on Groundwork, we dig into scripture to lay the foundation for our lives.
 We say it every program, but indeed, Darrell, that is what we all need to do: keep digging into God’s Word and lay the foundation for our lives, a foundation that, as Jesus said in Matthew 7, at the end of the Sermon on the Mount, you know, don’t build your house on the sand, because when the storms come, it washes away.
 Build on the right foundation, and that is what God’s Word gives to us.

 Darrell Delaney

 And that foundation, Scott, says that we not only listen to the Word, but we put it into practice.
-So, we live out this scripture that we are reading; we live out the scripture that we are studying; and it gives us the fortitude—the spiritual fortitude—to take the wind that blows and different challenges of this world; but also, God has given us a community of believers…
+So, we live out the scripture that we are reading; we live out the scripture that we are studying; and it gives us the fortitude—the spiritual fortitude—to take the wind that blows and different challenges of this world; but also, God has given us a community of believers…

 Scott Hoezee